Paul promoted, played and sang in many music bands during his teenage years and twenties. Born in the UK, he now lives in Florida.

 The death of Johnny Cash was a terrible event for all country fans and for music lovers generally.
-The singer had suffered multiple serious health problems in the years leading up to his demise, however, so his passing wasn't a big surprise to those who knew him.
+The singer had suffered multiple serious health problems in the years leading up to his demise, though, so his passing wasn't a big surprise to those close to him.

 By the end of the 1980s, he had already undergone operations on his knees, heart, and jaw, and would be plagued with bad health right up to when he died.

 The problems were seen as payback by some, including Kris Kristofferson, for the years of abuse that Cash had subjected his body to with drugs and alcohol at various stages throughout his life.